 We breed carefully and always follow the Norwegian Kennel Club’s ethical ground rules for breeding.

 When you buy a puppy from us you always get:

 - Pedigree and registration papers from the Norwegian Kennel Club (FCI member club)

 - Purchase contract

-- The puppy has been dewormed and vaccinated according to the recommendations, gotten identification mark with a chip and has a valid health certificate.
+- The puppy has been dewormed and vaccinated according to the recommendations, has gotten an identification mark with a chip, and has a valid health certificate.

 - Food for the first few days at home and a blanket with the smell of the mother and litter siblings

-We write in our purchase contract that we require the dog to have HD and ED-x-rays when it is between 12-24 months, and that you set aside time when the dog is 16-24 months old to attend dog mentality assessment (MH) or behaviour and personality test (BPH).
-It is important for us as breeders that you follow the requirements, as this is a measure of how the combination has turned out and it gives us a view to further breeding-plans.
-In addition, you as an owner will have great value to see how your dog handle different situations presented to it, and learn more about the mentality that your dog possesses.
+We write in our purchase contract that we require the dog to have HD and ED-x-rays when it is between 12-24 months, and that you set aside time when the dog is 16-24 months old to attend dog mentality assessment (MH) or behavior and personality test (BPH).
+It is important for us as breeders that you follow the requirements, as this is a measure of how the combination has turned out and it gives us a view to further breeding plans.
+In addition, you as an owner will have great value to see how your dog handles different situations presented to it and learn more about the mentality that your dog possesses.